Mayankgg01/Nexus_Prover_Node_Guide/README.md

 # Device/System Requirements 💻

-* So Minimun 6GB of memory can we sufficient for the Nexus Prover,
+* So Minimun 12GB of memory can we sufficient for running a Nexus Prover node,

-* And u can run multiple nodes in a single vps/device:
+* You can run multiple nodes in a single vps/device: But **I wont recommend it** cause If u dont have sufficient memory then it can be cause of **system crash**:❗❗

 * **More Memory/RAM = High Cycles/sec**